anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 <p>Allocations represent resources that have been assigned/used by some consumer of that resource.</p>

 <p>Allocation candidates is the collection of resource providers that can satisfy an allocation request.</p>

+The Placement API is stateless and, thus, resiliency, availability and scaling, it is possible to deploy as many servers as needed.
+On start, the nova-compute service will attempt to make a connection to the Placement API and keep attempting to connect to the Placement API, logging and warning periodically until successful.
+Thus, the Placement API must be installed and enabled prio to Nova compute.

+Placement has services running on the control node:
+-	nova-placement-api

 #### 4.3.1.11 Barbican
 [Barbican](https://docs.openstack.org/barbican/train/) is the OpenStack Key Manager service.
 It is an optional service hosted on controller nodes.
 It provides secure storage, provisioning and management of secrets as passwords, encryption keys and X.509 Certificates.
 Barbican API is used to centrally manage secrets used by OpenStack services, e.g. symmetric encryption keys used for Block storage encryption or Object Storage encryption or asymmetric keys and certificates used for Glance image signing and verification.